zupit-it/pipeline-templates/README.md

 ###### Workflow
 **sonar-step-dotnet-analyze.yml** is the workflow that analyze a .NET solution, including the coverage, and sends the results to Sonarqube.

+**IMPORTANT:** since this step relies on bash scripting, the _CONTAINER_CI_LABELS_ you provide must reference a container with bash already installed.

 It requires these inputs:
 - **CONTAINER_CI_LABELS**: the *labels* to select the correct *github-runner* that will execute this workflow.
 The format is a stringified JSON list of labels.
 The runner MUST be _docker_ based.
 - **WORKING_DIRECTORY**: The directory where the runner can execute all the commands.